geovedi/book-notes/2022/the-future-is-analog.notes.md

 - The Disillusionment
   - The reality of the digital future during the pandemic was not as liberating as anticipated.
   - Screen overload, physical strain, anxiety, and isolation were some negative effects.
-  - The author's personal experiences during the pandemic highlighted the shortcomings of the digital-dominated life.
+  - Sax's personal experiences during the pandemic highlighted the shortcomings of the digital-dominated life.
 - Reflecting on Analog
-  - The author looks back at past predictions of a future resembling E. M. Forster's "The Machine Stops."
+  - Sax looks back at past predictions of a future resembling E. M. Forster's "The Machine Stops."
   - The pandemic provided an opportunity to experience the mediated digital world compared to the real analog world.
-  - The author contemplates whether the analog world can offer something more fulfilling than the digital one.
+  - Sax contemplates whether the analog world can offer something more fulfilling than the digital one.
 - Defining Analog
   - The term "analog" is used broadly to mean "not digital."
   - Analog is described as messy, imperfect, and encompassing a diverse spectrum of experiences.